New Amsterdam Theatre: 1900s and early 1910s

-The New Amsterdam Theatre opened on October 26, 1903, with Shakespeare's A Midsummer Night's Dream, which was a flop despite costing five times as much as the typical Broadway show.
+The New Amsterdam Theatre opened on October 26, 1903, with Shakespeare's A Midsummer Night's Dream, which was a failure despite costing five times as much as the typical Broadway show.
 In its first few months of operation, the theater also hosted Whoop Dee Doo, a musical by Weber and Fields.
-Architects' and Builders' Magazine said "The character of the decoration fixes more or less the purpose of the house", and another critic wrote that "the New Amsterdam Theatre will mark an epoch in the history of art" if it were successful.
-The New York Times referred to the theater as "a vision of gorgeousness", and another source opined that "Architecturally it is near perfection."
+The new theater was chronicled in various publications.
+Architects' and Builders' Magazine wrote that "the character of the decoration fixes more or less the purpose of the house", and another critic wrote that "the New Amsterdam Theatre will mark an epoch in the history of art" if it were successful.
+The New York Times referred to the theater as "a vision of gorgeousness"; New York Plaisance magazine called it "a most beautiful and commodious place of amusement"; and yet another source said: "Architecturally it is near perfection."
 Theatre magazine described the New Amsterdam as "perhaps the most imposing of all the new theatres" opened on Broadway during 1903.

 The Aerial Gardens opened on June 6, 1904, with the vaudeville production A Little of Everything.
 The New Amsterdam had started out as a venue for serious drama, but comedy drama became popular within a few years of its opening.
 Klaw and Erlanger had begun renting out the New Amsterdam, since they wanted to focus on other theatrical ventures, and since it was expensive for them to produce all of the theater's shows.
 Many producers expressed interest in the theater because of its technologically advanced equipment and Art Nouveau design.
 The men disagreed over the theater's bookings; Klaw wanted to stage classical productions, but Erlanger preferred large revues and musicals.

-In 1905, the theater ran a production of She Stoops to Conquer.
-The next year, the theater hosted Forty-five Minutes from Broadway, featuring Fay Templeton and Victor Moore, as well as The Governor's Son, starring the family of George Cohan.
+In 1905, the theater hosted the comedy She Stoops to Conquer.
+The next year, the theater hosted Forty-five Minutes from Broadway, featuring Fay Templeton and Victor Moore, as well as The Governor's Son, starring the family of George M. Cohan.
 This was followed in 1907 by The Merry Widow, which ran 416 performances at both the main auditorium and the Aerial Gardens.
 Richard Mansfield appeared in a limited number of performances at the theater for several seasons, starring in both Richard III and Peer Gynt.
 Kitty Grey, starring Julia Sanderson, was staged at the New Amsterdam in 1909, as was the European operetta The Silver Star.

 The New Amsterdam also staged musicals, particularly those imported from Europe, as well as classic hits.
 The productions included those by Shakespeare, as well as "kiddie fare" such as Mother Goose and Humpty Dumpty.
 In 1910, the New Amsterdam staged the melodrama Madame X and the European operetta Madame Sherry, the latter of which ran 231 performances.
 The next year saw a production of The Pink Lady with Hazel Dawn, running 312 performances, as well as the musical adaptation of Ben-Hur.
 The New Amsterdam hosted several other productions in 1912 and 1913, including Robin Hood, The Count of Luxembourg, and Oh!
 Oh!
 Delphine.